-In November 2009, we acquired Somerset Entertainment Itd, now Mood Media Entertainment Ltd, following its name change in September 2011 ("Mood Entertainment").
+In November 2009, we acquired Somerset Entertainment ltd, now Mood Media Entertainment Ltd, following its name change in September 2011 ("Mood Entertainment").
 Mood Entertainment is the leading North American producer and distributor of specialty music sold through non-traditional retailers using proprietary interactive displays.
-As of March 31, 2012, we have discontinued Mood Entertainment operations and as at March 31, 2013 Mood Entertainment remained classified as a disposal held for sale and as a discontinued operation.

-In June 2010, we completed our acquisition of Mood Media Group S.A.
-Prior to the acquisition, Mood Media Group S.A. was privately held with its head office located in Luxembourg.
-It was built through a merger between three instore media providers: Mood Media International, DMX Music International (DMX Music PTY Limited), and Alcas Holdings B.V.
-Our acquisition of Mood Media Group S.A. was our largest acquisition at the time of the transaction.
+In June 2010, we completed our acquisition of Mood Media Group S.A ("Mood Europe").
+Prior to the acquisition, Mood Europe was privately held with its head office located in Luxembourg.
+It was built through a merger between three in-store media providers: Mood Media International, DMX Music International (DMX Music PTY Limited), and Alcas Holdings B.V.
+Our acquisition of Mood Europe was our largest acquisition at the time of the transaction.

-In February 2011, we acquired Pelika Business Music ("Pelika").
-Pelika, a privately-held company based predominantly in Finland, was one of Northern Europe's largest digital music providers specializing in business environment background music.
-The acquisition of Pelika strengthened our position as an in-store digital media provider in Europe, especially in the hospitality sector due to the addition of bar and restaurant products to our portfolio.
+In February 2011, we acquired Pelika Business Music, now Mood Media Finland Oy, following its name change in September 2011 ("Mood Finland").
+Mood Finland, a privately-held company based predominantly in Finland, was one of Northern Europe's largest digital music providers specializing in business environment background music.
+The acquisition of Mood Finland strengthened our position as an in-store digital media provider in Europe, especially in the hospitality sector due to the addition of bar and restaurant products to our portfolio.